Aircloak/aircloak/air/site/README.md

 The site also accepts HTTPS requests on port 8443.
 Self-signed certificates are provided for the site insights.air-local, meaning you need to add `/etc/hosts` entry which points this hostname to 127.0.0.1.
 You'll also need to import the certificate (located in `./priv/config/ssl_cert.pem`) into your browser.
 Once all is setup, you can access the site over HTTPS at https://insights.air-local:8443.

+### Local docker container

+To start a local docker container, you need to first build the image with `./build-image.sh`.
+Then you can start the container with `./container.sh console`.
+Once the container is started you can access it at http://localhost:9080/ and https://insights.air-local:9443.
+Since different ports are used, the container can run side-by-side to the local site.

+__OS X users__: if you're using `docker-machine`, you need to forward ports 9080 and 9443 in Virtual box.

 ### Other common tasks